-Some people may need a gradual approach to changing sleep habits instead of changing all at once.
+Some patients may need a gradual approach to changing sleep habits instead of changing all at once.
 This form can be used to create a step-by-step plan to change a habit.

-The next page has a blank form.
+The next page has a blank form to share.
 Below is an example for a person who does multiple safety checks when waking at night.